Rachel James works with high school and intermediate dance students at Interlochen Arts Camp.

 Interlochen Arts Academy Instructor of Dance Rachel James has been teaching at Interlochen since 2003.
-A native of Canada, Rachel received her training at the National Ballet School of Canada and Mercyhurst University and has performed with professional ballet, modern and contemporary companies throughout the United States and Canada.
+A native of Canada, James received her training at the National Ballet School of Canada and Mercyhurst University and has performed with professional ballet, modern and contemporary companies throughout the United States and Canada.
 In addition to her work at Interlochen, she has also taught on the faculty of Mercyhurst College, Cornish College of the Arts and Evergreen City Ballet.
-Rachel is also a STOTT certified Pilates instructor.
+James is also a STOTT certified Pilates instructor.
 Her research on the use of Pilates as a conditioning and restorative tool for dancers has been featured in Dance Magazine.

 Ballet or modern?

 Where do you get inspiration for your choreography?

 I typically choreograph in the classical technique, so pull from classical repertoire.
 I’m usually inspired by the music.

 If you could dance with anyone, living or dead, who would it be?

 Who was your favorite teacher of all time?

 What was the first ballet or dance performance you remember attending?

 What’s one piece of advice you give all your students?